I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_irb_req_async_lock.md

 ## Members

-`Arguments`

-Specifies the arguments used in this lock operation.

-`chPriority`

-Reserved.

-`DataValues`

-Specifies the data values used in this lock operation.

 `DestinationAddress`

 Specifies the 1394 64-bit destination address for this read operation.
 The driver only needs to fill in the <b>IA_Destination_Offset</b> member of <b>u.AsyncLock.DestinationAddress</b>; the bus driver fills in the <b>IA_Destination_ID</b> member.
 See <a href="https://msdn.microsoft.com/library/windows/hardware/ff537346">IO_ADDRESS</a> for the structure description.

-`fulFlags`

-Not currently used.
-Drivers should set this to zero.
+`nNumberOfArgBytes`

+Specifies the number of argument bytes used in performing this lock operation.
+May be zero, 4 or 8.
+See the <b>u.AsyncLock.fulTransactionType</b> member for details.

+`nNumberOfDataBytes`

+Specifies the number of data bytes used in performing this lock operation.
+May be 4 or 8.
+See the <b>u.AsyncLock.fulTransactionType</b> member for details.

 `fulTransactionType`